Data Migration

 You Get Where You’re Going and the Data is Still Lousy

 Getting data “lifted and shifted” from the source to the target system isn’t the definitive success factor for a data migration.
-While a technical migration is the fastest way to move from one system to another, if the data isn’t configured, harmonized, and mapped properly to the target system’s demands then the new system simply won’t be as functional as desired.
+While a technical data migration is the fastest way to move from one system to another, if the data isn’t configured, harmonized, and mapped properly to the target system’s demands then the new system simply won’t be as functional as desired.
 Not “rightsizing” the data also means you are paying more for storage and the infrastructure required to maintain it.
 This lack of data quality and rightsizing focus in the ETL/Excel approach can cost a business valuable time and resources, limiting the effectiveness of the target system when it switches on.

 Bottom Line: Risk of elongated time-to-value, unhappy users/ customers, expensive IT upkeep